rjibrin/tech_test/README.md

 Here are some directions I considered but did not implement to keep the scope focused:

 - **UI library**: Use a UI library for more polished design and advanced components such as dialogs
-- **Leaderboard features**: Add sorting by different metrics, pagination, and search
+- **Leaderboard features**: Add sorting, pagination, and search
 - **Form validation**: Use a declarative form library on the client side
-- **Client-side routing**: Facilitate design of complex navigation between pages
 - **API type safety**: Implement end-to-end type safety between client and server
+- **Client-side routing**: Facilitates design of navigation between pages